 - You won't have to do a huge pile of dishes after making this soup.

 - This recipe is vegan, gluten-free and nut-free.
-It's's perfect for anyone on a vegan or vegetarian diet, or someone who has food intolerances.
+It's' perfect for anyone on a vegan or vegetarian diet, or someone who has food intolerances.

-Butternut squash.
+- Butternut squash.
 Choose a small or medium-sized butternut squash to be able to blend it in your Vitamix.
 If the squash is too big, you will have to blend the soup in several rounds.
-You can use any other type of squash to make this 3-ingredient soup.
-Adapt the roasting time accordingly.
+You can use any other type of squash but make sure to adapt the roasting time accordingly.

 - Roast the onion in the oven.
 If you have never roasted an onion, you're definitely missing out.
 Simply wrap it in aluminum foil or parchment paper as indicated below and roast it in the oven with the squash.
 The onion will caramelize and make this soup incredibly tasty and slightly sweet.

-- Unscrew the top part of the lid of your Vitamix if the butternut squash is still warm when blending.
+- If the butternut squash is still warm when blending, unscrew the top part of the lid of your Vitamix.
 Start blending on low to avoid splashes.
 This trick allows steam to escape and prevents pressure from building up in the blender and blowing off the entire lid.